Megalyn Echikunwoke: Personal life

-In 2007, Echikunwoke, Justin Long, Olivia Wilde and Kal Penn campaigned for 2008 Democratic Presidential nominee Barack Obama.
-It included a winter tour of college campuses and bars in Iowa, known as the All-Actor All-Iowa All-Star Voter Education Tour, to register new college-age voters prior to the election.
+In 2007, Echikunwoke, along with Justin Long, Olivia Wilde, and Kal Penn, successfully campaigned for 2008 Democratic presidential nominee Barack Obama.
+The campaign included a winter tour of college campuses and bars in Iowa, with the added goal of registering new and young college-aged voters, known as the “All-Actor All-Iowa All-Star Voter Education Tour”.

 Echikunwoke's cousin is athlete Annette Echikunwoke.